 To install third-party apps, go to the Shopify App Store and browse the available options.
 Once you’ve found an app you want to use, click the “Add app” button and follow the instructions to install it in your store.

 Managing access to your Shopify store is essential to ensure that your business is secure and running smoothly.
 By using the tools available in Shopify, you can create custom user roles, enable password protection, and integrate third-party apps to enhance your store’s security.
-With the right access controls in place, you can focus on growing your business with peace of mind.
+With the help of custom web design services & right access controls in place, you can focus on growing your business with peace of mind.